axibase/atsd/integration/tableau/use_of_several_metrics.md

-# Use of two metrics
+# Use of several metrics

 There is an explanation of how to visualize two metrics at one sheet.